018163/XmlAutoGo/examples/README.md

  - test.xml is normal examples.

- -downloadImgs.xml is a example that download images from baidu image.
+ - downloadImgs.xml is a example that download images from baidu image.